 - Requests not fulfilled in a timely manner are considered a denial and subject to appeal.

 - Any person, group, or agency who feels that a request has been denied unfairly may appeal within 30 days.
-Appeals must be in writing, stating the reason, and should be sent to Geraldine Gauthier, associate counsel, Office of University Counsel, SUNY Plaza, Albany, NY 12246.
+Appeals must be in writing, stating the reason, and should be sent to FOIL Appeals Officer, State University of New York, SUNY Plaza, Albany, NY 12246.

 The following links contain additional relevant information regarding State University of New York records access or New York's Freedom of Information Law: